DIY Easy Mirror Chalkboard

 Prep Your Surface

-- Clean the surface of the mirror and dry completely.
-Use a microfiber cloth instead of a paper towel.
-A paper towel will leave lint on the glass that can get stuck in the paint and primer.
+Clean the surface of the mirror, and dry it completely.
+Use a microfiber cloth instead of a paper towel, which will leave lint on the glass that can get stuck in the paint and primer.

-- Using painter's tape, cover the edge of the mirror (where the frame meets the glass).
-Take the frame outside and lay it down on some newspaper.
+Using painter's tape, cover the edge of the mirror (where the frame meets the glass).
+Take the frame outside, and lay it down on some newspaper.
 Place the mirror on top.
 Cover any parts of the frame that are still exposed with newspaper or paper towels and secure.
+(Of course, you can always paint the frame if you'd like).

 Prime Your Surface

-- Start priming the surface, following the directions on the spray can.
-For best results, don't spray too close to the glass.
-It will cause the paint to run.
-Spray and move across the surface in quick fluid motions.
+Start priming the surface, following the directions on the spray can.
+For best results, don't spray too close to the glass, as it will cause the paint to run.
+Spray while moving across the surface in quick fluid motions.

 Paint Your Surface

-- Using the chalkboard spray paint, cover the glass surface completely with the same spraying technique that you used with the primer.
-For added durability, we recommend doing two coats of the chalkboard paint.
+Using the chalkboard spray paint, cover the glass surface completely with the same spraying technique that you used with the primer.
+For added durability, apply two coats of the chalkboard paint.

 Season the Chalkboard

-After you've let it dry overnight, you'll need to season the chalkboard; run the side of a piece of chalk over the entire surface of the chalkboard to ensure that you'll be able to erase what you write on the board.
+After you've let it dry overnight, run the side of a piece of chalk over the entire surface of the chalkboard to ensure that you'll be able to erase what you write on the board.
 If you skip this step, the first message you write will always be visible on the surface.